BrightScreenTV/BrightScreenTV/README.md

 - 👋 Hi, I’m @BrightScreenTV
-- I can do Swift, SwiftUI, Obj-C and web stuff.
+- I can do Swift, SwiftUI, [Micro]Python and web stuff.
 -
 - I love coding.
 Except when I can't get a bug squashed.